• Skip to primary navigation

 Keto Chocolate Pie

+This rich, flavorful, intensely chocolatey keto chocolate pie is exquisite with a dollop of homemade whipped cream.
 The hands-on prep time is just 15 minutes!
-The rest is the time needed for it to bake and then rest and set until you can slice it.
+The rest is the time needed for it to bake, and then rest and set until you can slice it.

-A slice of keto chocolate pie topped with whipped cream.
+A slice of keto chocolate pie is topped with whipped cream.

 Ingredients

-You'll only need a few simple ingredients to make this tasty pie.
+You'll need eight ingredients to make this pie.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 • Sweetener: I use stevia glycerite.
 You can use a granulated sweetener instead.